lambdageek/cppguide-wip/cppguide.md

         }  // namespace mynamespace

-    More complex `.cc` files might have additional details, like flags or using-declarations.
+    More complex `.cpp` files might have additional details, like using-declarations.

         #include "a.h"

-        DEFINE_FLAG(bool, someflag, false, "dummy flag");

         namespace mynamespace {